 The Bank provides composite bond financing services for clients including short-term debentures, and mid-term notes.
 The Bank is an active underwriter in the domestic bond market and it is also a Class A underwriter in the MOF treasury bond underwriting syndicate.
 The Bank is a primary dealer in the PBOC open market.
 The Bank is also a financial bond underwriter for financial institutions.
-For the year ended 31 December 2017, the underwriting volume of debt securities of the Bank for non-financial enterprises amounted to RMB400,095 million, making it the top underwriter in the market for the seventh consecutive year.
+For the six months ended 30 June 2017, the underwriting volume of debt securities of the Bank for non-financial enterprises amounted to RMB204,296 million, compared to RMB286,372 million for the six months ended 30 June 2016.
+For the year ended 31 December 2016, the underwriting volume of debt securities of the Bank for non-financial enterprises amounted to RMB561,574 million.